-For all programme Actions, except for individual mobility Actions, each grant application will normally be assessed by at least two experts.
+For all programme actions, except for individual mobility actions, each grant application will normally be assessed by at least two experts.
 In most cases they will be external experts (that is experts external to the Agency organising the grant award procedure).
-They will undertake an assessment on the basis of a pre-determined scoring system and standardised checklists including qualitative aspects.
+They will undertake an assessment on the basis of a pre-determined scoring system, which will take into consideration the quality of the application and (where applicable) the coverage of priorities published for the given action, and standardised checklists including qualitative aspects.
 The final score of a grant application is reached by consensus between the experts involved in the individual assessments.